Tag: marriage problems warning signs

 Occasionally imagining independence is normal.

-But frequently imagining life without your partner—or feeling relief at the idea—can signal deeper dissatisfaction.
+But often imagining life without your partner—or feeling relief at the idea—can signal deeper dissatisfaction.

 This often reflects unresolved emotional pain.